 “One of my motivators for getting an Executive MBA is the energy and increased focus on empowering and promoting women to senior-level executive roles.
 This has been particularly prevalent in the UK, where the statutory gender pay gap reporting is helping to drive this conversation and action.
 I was humbled to receive the 30% Club’s Inspiring Women Scholarship, and relished gaining skills from the programme that will give me an advantage in the boardroom.”

 5. Advance your career and open the door to new opportunities

 For many students, one of the key motivating factors behind their MBA is career advancement.
 This rings true of all the MBA programmes in our portfolio, however, it provides a district advantage for students on our part-time MBA programmes.

 On the Executive MBA, Global Online MBA and Weekend MBA, students study for the programme while continuing full-time work.
 This means they don’t need to take their foot off the pedal as they accelerate their careers.

-While studying on our Weekend MBA 2018-19 programme, Julia Yu also works for Zara in Spain (the Inditex Group) as a Product Manager.
-The MBA will provide her with the valuable skills that will help further her career.
+While studying on our Weekend MBA 2018-19 programme, Julia Yu also worked for Zara in Spain (the Inditex Group) as a Product Manager.
+The MBA provided her with the valuable skills that will help further her career.
 She says:

 “I believe an MBA is a valuable asset when aiming for career advancement and personal development.
 I completed my undergraduate studies in Social Sciences, thus I lacked business knowledge to take my career to the next level.
 I always wanted to pursue my MBA, however, instead of doing it right after my graduation, I decided to focus on my career advancement.
 By obtaining additional years of professional experience, I am able to not only contribute to my cohort, but also to my organisation.”